RuohanLixyf/RuohanLixyf.github.io/_pages/about.md

   Welcome to attend and join the discussion!
 - **09/2025**: My paper *Rethinking Transit Deserts: Identifying Pseudo and Real Gaps through Trip-Level Mobility Data*  has been accepted by TRB.
 Another paper, *Complete Trip: An Open and Privacy-Safe Dataset of Multimodal Travel Sequences for Urban Transportation Systems Analysis*, has also been accepted.
 - **08/2025**: After the TRB deadline, I’ve been busy “cleaning up” my LBS map-matching code. 🧹 Formatting code so that *other humans* (including future me) can understand it feels like the hardest optimization problem ever. 🤯 *What on earth was I thinking when I wrote this?*  Now it just looks like a %￥%#@@ ……#…………, completely frazzled... 😵‍💫🔥

-- **05/2025**: Finally... my ancient graduate research paper, *A CFD-Based Integrated Modeling Framework for Assessing Highway Traffic Capacity under Regional Air Quality Constraints*, got accepted by *[Sustainability](https://www.mdpi.com/journal/sustainability)* in May 2025.
-This paper presents a CFD-based framework to evaluate how regional air quality constraints affect highway traffic capacity.
-Started back in my master's days, survived the revisions, and now it lives — what a relief 😮‍💨🫠.

 - **09/2024**: The Computer Software Copyright Registration in China: Vision-Based Lane Detection System With Self-supervised Pre-training Through Masked Sequential Auto-encoders (VLD_SP-MSAE), granted on Sep.
 11, 2024, Patent number 2024R11L1180902.
 And we have published our [open source Lane Detection Code](https://github.com/RuohanLixyf/Lane-Detection-Self-Supervised-MSAE) on GitHub, including models and dataset.
 - **09/2024**: I present my recent work: Sup-HMM Map-Matching of Location Data Trajectories: A Heterogeneous and Bayesian-Optimized Hidden Markov Approach at TRC-30 conference.
 A nice trip on Crete.

-- **08/2024**: Finally rearranged part of my graduate thesis and submitted it to [Atmospheric Pollution Research](https://www.sciencedirect.com/journal/atmospheric-pollution-research): A Novel Highway Traffic Capacity Analysis Method under Road Region Atmospheric Environment Constraints Based on a Computational Fluid Dynamics Model.

 - **07/2024**: My paper have been submitted and is currently under review by [The Transportation Research Board (TRB) 104nd Annual Meeting](https://trb-annual-meeting.nationalacademies.org/): Sup-HMM Map-Matching of Location Data Trajectories: A Heterogeneous and Bayesian-Optimized Hidden Markov Approach.
 Working on the map-matching continues.
 This work is part of our team's Complete Trips Project.
 <div align=center>
 Map-Matching Sample